In Greenwood fire, distant landowner's 'burnt canvas' raises questions about land management

 Technically, the 12,350 acres is held in Lake County Land & Timber LLC, which is 100% owned by the Charles A. Cannon Trust for the benefit of Robert Cannon Hayes.
 Robert C. Hayes Jr., a trustee and head of the family office, said professional foresters help manage their few forest holdings, including one in South Carolina.

-Hayes said the trust put "enormous amount of effort" into fire management at the South Carolina forest, such as digging fire breaks and doing controlled burns.
-He acknowledged they did not do that in Minnesota, partly because the forest was so big.
+Hayes said the trust put "enormous amount of effort" into fire management at the South Carolina forest, such as digging fire breaks and conducting controlled burns.
+He acknowledged the trust did not do that in Minnesota, partly because the forest was so big.

 "We have let that property go natural, even forgoing harvest of the timber, because we wanted it to reach absolute maturity," he said.

 Hayes said he was aware of problems with the spruce budworm, and timber crews had pointed out areas on the Minnesota property with less desirable tree species and damage.
-But he said there was no conversation about mitigating fire hazard.
+But he said reducing fire hazard was not brought up.

 "It was never discussed that it was fuel building up for forest fires," he said.
 "I guarantee you it will be moving forward."